Malawi Wedding Traditions Cultural Wedding Guide 2025

 Marriage as Community Institution

-- Average guest attendance rate: 90%
+- Average guest attendance rate: Very high

 - Family members involved in planning: 20-40 people